 In this scenario, your re-marketing campaign will help to give them a gentle remind to return to your site and finish off the transaction once and for all.

 Remember, it is always easier to get a returning internet user, via remarketing strategies, to convert than an internet user visiting your website for the first time.
-This is why “almost conversion” data is essential and why you need to make changes to the way in which your Google Analytics program records activity in your online advertising campaigns as soon as possible.
+This is why putting emphasis on “almost conversion” data on your conversion analysis is essential.
+This is why you need to make changes to the way your Google Analytics program records activity on your online advertising campaigns as soon as possible, so that you can get more important data on your conversion analysis.

-Contact our Director of Marketing for more information about Google AdWords Management at any time.
+Contact our Director of Marketing for more information about Google AdWords Management and better conversion analysis at any time.